kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

      and ‘search-reverse’ does the same but reverses the direction (forward becomes backward and backward becomes forward).

      Copy commands may take an optional buffer prefix argument which is used to generate the buffer name (the default is ‘buffer’ so buffers are named ‘buffer0’, ‘buffer1’ and so on).
-     Pipe commands take a command argument which is the command to which the copied text is piped.
-The ‘-and-cancel’ variants of some commands exit copy mode after they have completed
-     (for copy commands) or when the cursor reaches the bottom (for scrolling commands).  ‘-no-clear’ variants do not clear the selection.
+     Pipe commands take a command argument which is the command to which the selected text is piped.  ‘copy-pipe’ variants also copy the selection.
+The ‘-and-cancel’ variants of some commands exit copy mode after they have completed (for copy commands) or when the cursor reaches the bottom (for scrolling commands).  ‘-no-clear’ variants do not clear the selec‐ tion.

      The next and previous word keys use space and the ‘-’, ‘_’ and ‘@’ characters as word delimiters by default, but this can be adjusted by setting the word-separators session option.
      Next word moves to the start of the next word, next word end to the end of the next word and previous word to the start of the previous word.
 The three next and previous space keys